Marjorie Farquharson: Gorbachev: glasnost and "perestroika", 1985-1992

-Marjorie saw the opportunity provided by Gorbachev's perestroika.
+Farquharson saw the opportunity provided by Gorbachev's perestroika.
 In a memorandum of July 1989, she first proposed an AI outpost in Moscow and offered to go there herself to set it up. “[I]n two or three years", she warned, "the tides of glasnost may well be turning in the USSR."

 She devised Amnesty International's strategy towards the USSR and helped negotiate the organisation's transition towards dialogue with the authorities after 1985, without compromising Amnesty's own position on human rights.
 In May 1988 there was a meeting in Paris with Fedor Burlatsky, head of the official Public Commission for International Cooperation on Humanitarian Affairs and Human Rights set up by Gorbachev's Politburo.
 Shevardnadze's Deputy Foreign Minister Anatoly Adamishin came to London in January 1989 and during his stay paid what he called "a symbolic visit" to Amnesty's International Secretariat.

-During these numerous preliminary meetings Marjorie secured agreement to the first official publication by Amnesty International in Russian: When the State Kills, a book about capital punishment, appeared in 1989.
+During these numerous preliminary meetings Farquharson secured agreement to the first official publication by Amnesty International in Russian: When the State Kills, a book about capital punishment, appeared in 1989.

-In January 1991, Marjorie went to Moscow to set up an Amnesty office, the first time the organisation had a presence anywhere in the Soviet bloc.
+In January 1991, Farquharson went to Moscow to set up an Amnesty office, the first time the organisation had a presence anywhere in the Soviet bloc.
 Within 15 months she managed to acquire, renovate and equip an office in the centre of Moscow and secure the organization's legal status.

 She promoted the notion of human rights in the press, radio and TV; she built up a wide range of contacts in Moscow, provincial Russia and the other Soviet republics.
-During the last five months of that visit, from November 1991 onwards, Marjorie wrote and broadcast a weekly programme about human rights on the national Radio Rossiya and organized Russia's first ever conference on the death penalty.
+During the last five months of that visit, from November 1991 onwards, Farquharson wrote and broadcast a weekly programme about human rights on the national Radio Rossiya and organized Russia's first ever conference on the death penalty.
 Her campaigning there also exposed the continued political abuse of psychiatry.
-Halfway through this intense period came the attempted August coup d'état and the Soviet Union itself came to an end four months before Marjorie left Moscow.
+Halfway through this intense period came the attempted August coup d'état and the Soviet Union itself came to an end four months before Farquharson left Moscow.